caseyg/awesome/TOPICS.md

 *   [microsoft/graphrag](https://github.com/microsoft/graphrag) - A modular graph-based Retrieval-Augmented Generation (RAG) system

-## chatbot

-*   [Cinnamon/kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.

-*   [baptisteArno/typebot.io](https://github.com/baptisteArno/typebot.io) - 💬 Typebot is a powerful chatbot builder that you can self-host.

-*   [vasilecampeanu/obsidian-weaver](https://github.com/vasilecampeanu/obsidian-weaver) - Weaver is an Obsidian plugin that integrates a ChatGPT-like interface into your note-taking workflow.
-This plugin makes it easy to access AI-generated suggestions and insights within Obsidian, helping you improve your writing and brainstorming process.

-*   [paulbricman/dual-obsidian-client](https://github.com/paulbricman/dual-obsidian-client) - A skilled virtual assistant for Obsidian.

-*   [Fang-/Urbit-By-Doing](https://github.com/Fang-/Urbit-By-Doing) - A dysfunctional programmer's guide to making things in Hoon.

 ## ai-agents

 *   [Integuru-AI/Integuru](https://github.com/Integuru-AI/Integuru) - The first AI agent that builds third-party integrations through reverse engineering platforms' internal APIs.